NeuralMMO/neuralmmo.github.io/docs/source/rst/userguide.rst

 .. toctree::
   :maxdepth: 4

-  nmmo.infra.scripting
+  nmmo.scripting

 We will occasionally modify the set of available attributes.
 In these instances, we will publish upgrade scripts upon request.
 We will provide individual guidance via Discord in cases where larger changes are needed.

-Each Neural MMO release will include a set of `[scripted baselines] <https://github.com/NeuralMMO/baselines/blob/main/scripted/baselines.py>`_.
+baselines/scripted includes a set of scripted models and utilities.
 You may find these useful as references for creating your own models.
-You are also free to leverage any of the utility classes included with these baselines, but do note that these are not part of the official API and may change from version to version.

 RLlib Integration
 *****************

-The baseline model and associated training and evaluation code in projekt/rllib_wrapper.py demonstrate how to use RLlib with Neural MMO.
+The baseline model and associated training and evaluation code in baselines/rllib_wrapper.py demonstrate how to use RLlib with Neural MMO.
 Note that RLlib is not a hard dependency of the platform: Neural MMO provides an otherwise-standard Gym interface extended for multiagent.
 That said, all of our trained baselines rely on RLlib, and we strongly suggest using it unless you fancy writing your own segmented trajectory collectors, hierarchical observation/action processing, variable agent population batching, etc.

 To re-evaluate or re-train the pretrained baseline: